SW-Social Work Courses

 SW 320.
 Introduction to Research Methods.
 3 Hours.

-The goal of this course is to introduce students to research theory, methods and tools; and to expand their appreciation of the quintessential role of research in guiding practice.
+This course introduces students to research theory, methods and tools; and to expand their appreciation of the quintessential role of research in guiding practice.
 Qualitative and Quantitative research methodologies, sampling, data collection, and data analysis, as well as skills in critiquing research studies will be taught in the context of ethical standards governing evaluation and research as set forth in the NASW Code of Ethics.
 This course is a part of the core curriculum of the social work program.
 Quantitative literacy is a significant component of this course.
 Honors students will have additional research related assignments.

 SW 321.
 Statistics for Social Work Research.
 3 Hours.

 This course provides the context for understanding the analysis and interpretation of quantitative data.
 Descriptive and inferential statistics will be covered, along with hypothesis testing and statistical significance.
+Students will become more familiarized with research-informed practice and practice-informed research.
 Quantitative Literacy is a significant component of this course.

 Prerequisites: SW 320 [Min Grade: C]